'King Kai' Havertz threatening to claim Lukaku's Carabao Cup final spot

 Of course, most of the pre-match talk will centre on Tuchel's striking dilemma.

-Lukaku may well have benefited from his midweek break but, right now, the safer and better option might be to pick Havertz, given King Kai's pedigree in big fans, and the fact that he is more suited to Tuchel's game plan.
+Lukaku may well have benefited from his midweek break but, right now, the safer and better option might be to pick Havertz, given King Kai's pedigree in big games - and the fact that he is more suited to Tuchel's game plan.